publiccodenet/publiccode.net/membership/founding-membership.md

 This is in addition to the regular benefits of Foundation membership.
 These include being able to:

 * invoke continuous integration auditing resources on projects in development accepted by the Foundation (increasing the security of your code)
-* (re)use codebases from the repository, and rely on the stewarded community for support, bug fixes, and continued development (saving money on future procurement)
 * demonstrate return on IT investments from higher levels of administration
-* learn from and share experience with other bold, innovative public organizations
 * collectively participate in a trusted Foundation procurement strategy
+* learn from and share experience with other bold, innovative public organizations and leaders in the sector

 We also offer: